You’ve got an excellent business idea, you know there’s demand based on your market research, and you have a plan to bring that idea to this market.

 Speaking of getting loans for businesses, personal loans are often easier to get than business loans, making them excellent tools for brand new entrepreneurs without enough capital on hand.

 However, they may not be for everyone.
 In fact, a survey found that barely 1% of personal loan borrowers even use their loan to start a business.
-This signals that personal loans may not be the best financial tools for every entrepreneur out there.
+This signals that personal loans may not be the best financial tool for every entrepreneur out there.

 With that in mind, make sure you consider the following before getting a personal loan for your business.